 This multi-session certificate course is appropriate for all ESOL, ABE, and HSE instructors who are interested in developing their knowledge and skills as adult education practitioners.
-Participants will attend 30 hours of online synchronous classes in addition to 80 hours of study and reflection online as part of a professional community of practice.
+In addition to 40 hours of remote classes, participants will complete approximately 70 hours of study and reflection online as part of a professional community of practice.

-The course will provide participants with the core knowledge necessary to be an effective adult educator in the virtual and physical classroom; opportunities to share ideas and experiences, network with peers, and try out new strategies and methods with immediate feedback; and a space to reflect on and examine their own teaching practices.
+The FAE course will provide each participant with the core knowledge necessary to be an effective adult educator.
+Participants will share teaching ideas and experiences, network with peers, and try out new strategies and methods for their ESOL/ABE/HSE students.
+Participants will also be encouraged to reflect on and examine their own teaching practices in order to support their ongoing professional development.

 As part of their coursework, all participants will present an annotated lesson plan in class on a date assigned, submit a project describing their teaching philosophy, complete two class observations, and have an observation and coaching session with one of the course facilitators.
 Consistent and timely participation in the course’s online forum (Google Classroom) is also required.
 In addition, readings and other tasks will be assigned throughout the course.
 Further details about these tasks will be provided as the course commences.